GarrickGoh/SC1015-Mini-Project/README.md

 # Learning Points From The Project
 * Web Scraping and making requests from an API
+* More unique ways to present EDA
+*
 * Working on Github as a group